JSS95/cv2PySide6/README.md

 ## Single image

 `NDArrayLabel` is a label which can directly display `numpy.ndarray` object.
-To display single array, pass it directly to `NDArrayLabel.setArray`.
+To display single array, pass it directly to `NDArrayLabel.setArray()` method.

 ## Video

+`NDArrayVideoPlayerWidget` provides video widget with play/stop buttons and slider.
-`NDArrayVideoPlayerWidget` provides video pipeline which converts video frame to numpy array, process, and display.
+It wraps internal video pipeline which converts video frame to numpy array, process, and display.
-To construct custom pipeline, subclass `ArrayProcessor` and pass its instance to `NDArrayVideoPlayerWidget.setArrayProcessor`.
+To customize video source object, use `NDArrayVideoPlayerWidget.setVideoPlayer()` method.
+To customize array processor, use `NDArrayVideoPlayerWidget.setArrayProcessor()` method.

+## Camera

+`NDArrayCameraWidget` provides video screen with internal video pipeline.
+To customize camera session, use `NDArrayCameraWidget.setMediaCaptureSession()` method.
+To customize array processor, use `NDArrayCameraWidget.setArrayProcessor()` method.

 # Examples